felixlu/awesome-stars/topics.md

 - [beikeshop/beikeshop](https://github.com/beikeshop/beikeshop) - Free and Open-Source, Easy-to-Use Laravel eCommerce Platform, Base on the Laravel .
 It supports multiple languages and currencies, Integrates AI agents.
 The platform features customizable visual desig
 - [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source, self-hostable PaaS alternative to Vercel, Heroku & Netlify that lets you easily deploy static sites, databases, full-stack applications and 280+ one-click services on your own servers.
+- [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - A set of beautifully-designed, accessible components and a code distribution platform.
+Works with your favorite frameworks.
+Open Source.
+Open Code.

 ## latex